EQ-bench/EQ-Bench/README.md

 ## Prompt Formats / Instruction Templates

-We use the same instruction template format as the Oobabooga library (plus we're borrowing their instruction templates from their repository.
-Thanks!).
+EQ-Bench uses the same instruction template format as the Oobabooga library.
 You can modify the existing ones or add your own.
 When you specify a prompt format in config.cfg, use the filename minus the .yaml, e.g. Alpaca.

 - If using `transformers` as the inference engine, the benchmark pipeline uses templates located in `[EQ-Bench dir]/instruction-templates`.
 - If using `ooba` as the inference engine, the pipeline uses templates located in `[ooba dir]/instruction-templates`